 Treat a normal day like a vacation

-One of the simplest ways to celebrate today is to take a step back from your normal routine and consider: If I were on vacation in my hometown, what would I do?
+Today, take a step back from your normal routine and consider: If I were on vacation in my hometown, what would I do?
 Where would a tourist go for the day?
-By checking out your own turf through the eyes of a tourist, you’ll support local businesses, and may even get a newfound zest for your boring little town.
+By checking out your own turf through the eyes of a tourist, you’ll support local businesses and you may see your town from a new perspective.

 Get the word out

 The key to continuous improvement in global tourism is economic stability and sustainability.
-By doing a bit of research, you can educate yourself on the best ways to see a new country, city, or village in way that has the most positive impact on the destination itself.
-Raising awareness of this fact will be crucial for supporting sustainable and economically positive tourism in the decades to come.
+Educate yourself on the best ways to see a new country, city, or village in ways that create a positive impact.

 Plan a trip

-If you’ve been putting off going on that vacation, use World Tourism Day as an opportunity to make those plans.
-Talk to friends and family who perhaps have always wanted to travel, but never quite made it happen for one reason or another.
+If you’ve been putting off that vacation, use World Tourism Day as an opportunity to make those plans.
+Talk to friends and family with special challenges, either physical, financial or both; who may want to travel but have never been able to plan a trip.
 Together, you can help and encourage each other, following the message of the WTO that tourism is for all.

 Why We Love World Tourism Day